en

 Magdalene Odundo

-Kenyan and British, born in 1950 in Nairobi.
+Kenyan and British, born in 1950 in Nairobi

-Lives and works in Surrey, UK
+Lives and works in Surrey, United Kingdom

-Magdalene Odundo spent her early years in Africa and India, before moving to England to study graphic design and eventually ceramics at the West Surrey College of Art and Design and later at the Royal College of Art in London.
+Magdalene Odundo spent her early years in Africa and India before moving to England to study graphic design and eventually ceramics at the West Surrey College of Art and Design, and later at the Royal College of Art in London.